 Besides the main characters, Arata and Maki, we do see glimpses of what happened to Ren and how he felt.
 Sometimes love is weird, because we can do illogical things for the person we love, even though we know that person won't love us back or that we could never be with them...
 Ren was a genuine character, and I truly believe he didn't have ill will towards Maki.

 The characters had bravery, as they acknowledged and even confronted their emotions, whether these feelings were negative or positive.
 Instead of having Maki completely control Arata and his life, it was lovely to see that Maki and Arata both had power in choosing how they wanted their lives to be, as well as their relationship.
 It's wonderful that the two had solid communication, and space.

-Besides the story and characters, Ranmaru's art is AMAZING.
+Besides the story and characters, Zariya's art is AMAZING.
 Her anatomy is A+!!
 The sex scenes, for example, felt SO real - physically and emotionally.
-Ranmaru successfully expressed the emotions in each intimate moment.
+Zariya successfully expressed the emotions in each intimate moment.
 The first two chapters and the last chapter, for example, clearly allowed readers to see how much Maki and Arata's relationship progressed.
 Once again, it was lovely to see both parties' voices being heard, and their behaviours and facial expressions presented how they felt, with no confusion whatsoever.

 I definitely enjoyed this story.
 Each chapter had me emotional.
 I felt sorry for Arata in the beginning, but I also felt bad for Maki.
 Later on, it was lovely to learn everything that happened, and to witness the honesty and relationship development...
 I had both happy and sad moments.
 This story just felt so real.